 1. Teachers’ Deduction for Certain Expenses

 Primary and secondary school teachers buying school supplies out-of-pocket may be able to take an above-the-line deduction of up to $250 for unreimbursed expenses.
 An above the line deduction means that it can be taken before calculating adjusted gross income.
+This deduction was made permanent and indexed for inflation.

 2. State and Local Sales Taxes